Power Management on VMware Horizon Cloud on Microsoft Azure

 Figure 1: Powered on time for 30 desktops with Scheduled (Purple) vs. Load-Based Power Management (blue, and actual user demand in green)

-The chart above demonstrates the differences between leveraging a schedule-based power management policy and a load-based power management policy.
+Figure 1 demonstrates the differences between leveraging a schedule-based power management policy and a load-based power management policy.
 While the schedule-based power management policy helps reduce costs by only powering on resources during scheduled times, it does not account for variances in actual user load, as a load-based power management policy would.

 • Size of User Group / Assignment – Configuring the assignment as close to the number of users in the given groups as possible.
 This applies to all power management policies.

-• Work schedules – Understanding the typical workday hours of the users in any given group, and if there are night, weekend or holiday specific items that might impact a schedule-based policy.
+• Work schedules – Understanding the typical workday hours of the users in any given group, and if there are night, weekend, or holiday-specific items that might impact a schedule-based policy.

 All of these variables should weigh in on choosing which power management policy will apply to each user group.